 I usually get my tofu at local Vietnamese markets since there’s the option of fresher tofu vs. the mass-produced blocks.
 However those are a decent fallback choice.
 Major American supermarkets are starting to carry tofu, even though there isn’t too much variety in brands and sometimes it’s worth the convenience.

-According to Alton Brown, tofu is one of the few foods that are almost completely digestible.
-I wouldn’t go as far as to say agedashi tofu is a health food.
+Tofu itself is one of the few foods that are almost completely digestible.
+But since this recipe is deep fried, I wouldn’t go as far as to say agedashi tofu is a health food but it is super delicious!

 - 1 block silken tofu